Emirates (airline): In-flight entertainment system (ICE)

-ICE (information, communication, entertainment) is the in-flight entertainment system operated by Emirates.
+ICE (information, communication, entertainment) is the In-Flight Entertainment (IFE) system operated by Emirates.

 Introduced in 2003, ICE is available on all new aircraft and now features 4,000 channels (on most flights) for all passengers.
 ICE is found on the airline's Airbus A350-900, Airbus A380-800, Boeing 777-200LR, and Boeing 777-300ER.

 In July 2007, Emirates introduced ICE Digital Widescreen, an updated version of ICE.
 It offered over 1200 channels of selected entertainment to all passengers.
 ICE Digital Widescreen is available on all Emirates aircraft.

 In 2015, Emirates upgraded ICE to the new eX3 version, which included new upgrades that improved the passenger experience, such as a handset with more controls, larger screens, new sockets, some 3,500 channels of movies, TV shows, music, and games on-demand and in multiple languages, new ICE features, such as a Voyager app, Bluetooth audio, and personal video playback.
 This is fitted on all B777 and A380 aircraft delivered after 2009.
 The redesigned version, based on Thales's AVANT Up, was introduced in 2025 with its first A350 delivery.

 According to Emirates, ICE has received more awards than any other airline in the world for inflight entertainment.